 When we have been told of someone requiring help, we will look for the most suitable available helper, by matching the support required and location.
 We will try to find a helper in the same or an adjacent street.

 We then issue a standard email containing the details of the helper and the isolated person.
-This is sensitive data and is sent only to those two people and to the person notifying us of the isolated person’s needs.
+This is sensitive data and is sent only to those two people, to the area co-ordinator, and to the person notifying us of the isolated person’s needs.
 The email quotes the unique helper reference number and the unique isolated person number.
 See this example of a connections email.

 What you should do as a helper